spounge-ai/spounge-proto/README.md

 Designed primarily for our large language model (LLM) workflows, this repository serves as a universal translator for Protobuf schemas, enabling seamless communication between microservices implemented in various languages and platforms.

-Automated code generation ensures consistent, type-safe clients for Go and TypeScript, minimizing integration errors and speeding up development.
+Automated code generation ensures consistent, type-safe clients for Go, TypeScript and Python, minimizing integration errors and speeding up development.